Therapy

 Do we do physical therapy with serial casting?

 Yes!
 This is ideal.
-It depends on each person’s insurance, but the advantages of this are huge.
+It depends on the insurance you have, but the advantages of physical therapy with serial casting are huge.
 It is strongly recommended to maximize casting outcomes.

 -